ncatlab/nlab-content/pages/9/6/7/4/4769/content.md

 +-- {: .proof}
 ###### Proof
 A number of proofs may be given.
-One rests on the combinatorial binomial identity
+One rests on the combinatorial [[binomial theorem|binomial identity]]

 $$(x + y)^n = \sum_{j + k = n} \frac{n!}{j! k!} x^j y^k$$